 You’re in London, It’s late and you’re in need of something sweet… Where do you go?
-Look no further because I’ve rounded up 17 places in London to get your late night sugar fix that are open until 9 pm or later!
-From doughnuts to ice-cream, cookies to giant cinnamon rolls I’ve tried & tested every single one but the question is what’s first on your list? .
+Look no further because I’ve rounded up 19 places in London to get your late night sugar fix that are open until 9pm or later!
+From doughnuts to ice-cream, cookies to giant cinnamon rolls I’ve tried & tested every single one.
+Happy eating!

 Sunday 1– 8 pm, Monday – Thursday 1–9pm, Friday – Saturday 1–10pm

 Chin Chin Labs are not your average ice-cream shop.
 Yes, they do CRAZY flavours and tasty combinations but the real madness is how they create them using liquid nitrogen.
 The whole shop is dedicated to all things desserts which includes homemade cakes, cookies and pies and don’t forget about their famous marshmallow hot chocolate you can see here.

 54 Greek St, Soho, London W1D 3DS https://chinchinicecream.com

 See specific branch opening here but Piccadilly Circus is open the latest until 10:30 pm!

 Who doesn’t need a gigantic cinnamon roll at 10 pm at night?
 Uh, I do!
 Ole & Steen are a Danish bakery chain who are there for all your late night baked goods emergencies.
 They do tons of different pastries, cakes and coffees.
 Plus their cinnamon social is hands down the best I’ve eaten in London.
 It features at the top of my best cinnamon buns in London list!

 See various location times here but all locations are open until 9 pm or later!